nonoo/kappanhang/README.md

 the transceiver directly.
 Look at the app log to find out the name of the virtual serial port.

+### Status log

+kappanhang displays a "realtime" status log (when the audio/serial connection is up) with the following info:

+- `up`: how long the audio/serial connection is active
+- `rtt`: roundtrip communication latency with the server
+- `up/down`: currently used upload/download bandwidth (only considering UDP
+  payload to/from the server)
+- `retx`: audio/serial retransmit request count to/from the server
+- `lost`: lost audio/serial packet count from the server

+`retx` and `lost` are displayed in a 1 minute window, which means they will be reset to 0 if they don't increase for 1 minute.
+A `retx` value other than 0 indicates issues with the connection (probably a poor Wi-Fi connection), but if `loss` stays 0 then the issues were fixed using packet retransmission.
+`loss` indicates failed retransmit sequences, so packet loss.
+This can cause audio and serial communication disruptions.

 If the status log interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status log will be disabled and all status log lines will be written as new console lines.